sagemath/sagewiki_to_gh-2022-10-10/days31/projects.md

     patches that work a bit better in flask can be pulled from [[https://gutow-flask.googlecode.com/hg/]]
  * [[http://trac.sagemath.org/sage_trac/ticket/11078|#11078]]

+---- /!\ '''Edit conflict - other version:''' ----

+---- /!\ '''Edit conflict - your version:''' ----
+ * This can be tested on IanSR's LDAP-based Sage Notebook which is available [[http://sage.nebiogrid.org/|here]], but to use this you need to create an account on our system [[https://portal.nebiogrid.org/d/account/register|here]].
+This is a single form, with email confirmation.
+You should use institutional email addresses, not gmail, hotmail, etc. as those accounts will be purged from time to time.

+---- /!\ '''End of edit conflict''' ----

 == Quantumino Puzzle Solver ==

 Solve the the puzzle with Sage so that less people lose time to solve it by hand and make them work on the Notebook.